 They also added one of the CG visuals to the firm’s website to show the before and after picture of their project.

 As you see, professional exterior visualization is ultra-useful both as a presentation material and as a marketing asset.
-It helps to show yet-to-be-constructed buildings in full detail and photorealistic quality, impressing the existing and prospective clients of an architect.
+It helps to show yet-to-be-constructed buildings in full detail and photorealistic quality, impressing the existing and prospective clients.

 The ArchiCGI team thanks David Kuoppamaki for the pleasure of visualizing his amazing designs and for letting us show them in this case study.
-We wish the architect a lot of exciting projects and grateful clients.
+We wish him a lot of exciting projects and grateful clients.
 And we look forward to working with him again in the near future.

 Need professional 3D rendering services for your architectural projects?
 Contact ArchiCGI and get irresistible CG visuals for presentations and marketing campaigns!